marcus-a38/CV-Quiz-Grader/README.md

 ---

+## *DO NOTE*
+This documentation has some grammatical errors in the text AND flowcharts.
+Updates are coming soon!

+---

 ## Introduction
 As mentioned above, this script was created for practice as a beginner in graphics programming.
 The goal of this script is to process an image of a